olliepegram/olliepegram/README.md

 # Howdy 👋

 ### I'm Ollie, from Sydney Australia.
-Currently working with React and creating some fun projects!
+Currently working with React and creating some fun projects

+##### I'm currently working on:
+- RunRampUp: A running program builder, that's all based on heart rate training
+- My personal portfolio: a site about ME!
+- Learning more everyday